Edgeberry/Edgeberry-Device-Hub/alignment.md

 ---

-This file is meant to be read and followed by both people and artificial intelligence systems involved in the development of Edgeberry Fleet Hub.
+This file is meant to be read and followed by both people and artificial intelligence systems involved in the development of Edgeberry Device Hub.
 Any new features or decisions should be measured against the values described here.